 - CSA or Home Delivered Produce: Community Supported Agriculture otherwise referred to as a CSA, has been around for many years.
 It’s another way to buy local, seasonal food directly from a farmer.
 Simply put, a farmer offers a certain number of “shares” to a group of buyers.
 The share consists of a box of vegetables and maybe other farm products too.
 Via a membership, buyers purchase a share and in return receive a box of seasonal produce each week throughout the farming season.
 The weekly share may vary, and in some cases you can pick and choose what you would like in your box as well as have a home delivery option.

 - Organic Produce: If growing anything is difficult for whatever reason and a farmer’s market or CSA is not an option, take a closer look at the produce at your grocery store and especially at those sticky labels which will tell you if the produce was grown in a conventional or organic manner, or if has been genetically modified.
-Download this shopper’s guide from the Environmental Working Group – The Dirty Dozen and Clean 15 or the Essential Organic Guide which both will advise you on what produce is best to buy organic.
+Download this shopper’s guide from the Environmental Working Group – The Dirty Dozen and Clean 15 which will advise you on what produce is best to buy organic.
 And keep an eye on where the produce comes from too.
 USA or Chile?
 More regionally located or from the other side of the country?
 Sometimes there is no choice, but sometimes there is, and something to keep in mind.

 However you choose to grow, it’s all good for your body, soul and world around you.